 Typically, chai spices consist of cinnamon, ginger, cardamom, allspice, nutmeg, cloves, and sometimes even black pepper.
 Check out our DIY Chai Spice recipe for details.

-Yes, chai tea does have caffeine has about 40 mg of caffeine if you use a 4 oz. bag of black tea!
+black tea!
 You can also make your chai tea latte with decaffeinated black tea!

 Everything in moderation!
 Chai tea lattes have some great health benefits!